 I have a folder on my computer called “1st Pregnancy” and it is full of things that still make me sad.
 Pictures of my growing belly, a video of us telling our family the news that we were pregnant, this story, and the pictures we took from the miscarriage I had in February 2013.
 I was a student of traditional midwifery at the time (I am now a midwife), so my take on the experience, and the details I share may be different than most miscarriage stories.
 It is really long, really honest, and really raw, but I wanted to share it in its entirety, both to honor my experience, to share it with others that are going through similar stories themselves, and for those that support women (friends or clients) that are experiencing a pregnancy loss.
 This story was written in the days after the miscarriage, and I am thankful that I took the time and energy to put it all down.
 I hope that this story can serve as a resource for women going through pregnancy and baby losses, and that we at Indie Birth can provide support for these experiences as well.

-So, read on if you dare [there are also graphic photos of the tissues I passed at the bottom of the page].
+So, read on if you wish [there are also graphic photos of the tissues I passed at the bottom of the page].
 The story starts on February 6th, 2013.
 I was almost 9 weeks pregnant (for the first time), planning a move across the country, and had already shared the happy news with our families.

 I had just gotten back from a walk around the neighborhood, and I got myself together to go study at a coffee shop for the day.
-I was feeling mad about an argument Russell and I had the night before, and wanted to get some space.
+I was feeling mad about an argument my partner Russell and I had the night before, and wanted to get some space.
 I went to the bathroom before leaving, and when I wiped there was blood, dark brownish red blood.
 I remember saying “this is not good… oh my god… this is not good.”
 Then I starting sobbing (the first of many times over the coming days) and Russell asked what it meant, if it was going to be ok, what to do.
 I said I would just relax and see what happened, but I think deep down I knew what was coming.
 I got in bed and read miscarriage chapters in my midwifery books to see if I could reassure myself.
 The spotting continued through the day, and I got in contact with Maryn who happened to already be across the country where we were headed a few weeks later.
 We waited and watched, and that night decided to go into the ER just to see if I could get a quick ultrasound.
 They don’t do ultrasounds at night (which the people did not tell me on the phone earlier), so we picked up some dinner and went home.
 The bleeding was heavier, more like a flow, and I thought I had what felt like a few cramps.
 I cried and cried, thinking I was going to have to be up all night, delirious, losing my baby.
 I took a lavender and Epsom salt bath like I had gotten accustomed to since getting pregnant, and Russell sat with me while I calmed down.
 When nothing more happened, we eventually went to sleep, but I slept badly, waking up every hour or two to see how much I was bleeding.
 It was back to light spotting which seemed promising.
 I was hoping we were in the clear and that this would all just be a bad memory soon.

 The next day, the bleeding got progressively less, until at lunch time it was almost nothing, and was light pinkish brown.
 I was still resting in bed, and still wanting to go get an ultrasound to get some more information (I had arranged an appointment for 2pm) but I felt like it was possible that this was all just a fluke, and I’d still be happily pregnant in the coming days.
 Russell went out to get some helpful herbs, and I took some crampbark and false unicorn root in the hopes that it would put an end to whatever was going on.